 Silicon Graphics is a registered trademark and SGI and SGI ProPack for Linux are trademarks of Silicon Graphics, Inc. Intel is a trademark of Intel Corporation.
 Linux is a trademark of Linus Torvalds.
 NCR is a trademark of NCR Corporation.
 NFS is a trademark of Sun Microsystems, Inc. Oracle is a trademark of Oracle Corporation.
-Red Hat is a registered trademark and RPM is a trademark of Red Hat, Inc. SuSE is a trademark of SuSE Inc. UNIX is a registered trademark in the United States and other countries, licensed exclusively through X/Open Company, Ltd.
+Red Hat is a registered trademark and RPM is a trademark of Red Hat, Inc. SuSE is a trademark of SuSE Inc. TurboLinux is a trademark of TurboLinux, Inc. UNIX is a registered trademark in the United States and other countries, licensed exclusively through X/Open Company, Ltd.

-SGI ProPack 1.2 for Linux[TM] Start Here Document Number 007-4062-004
+SGI[TM] ProPack 1.3 for Linux[TM] Start Here Document Number 007-4062-005